 Living the Solution Fluency Process

-This following real-life example comes from the book Literacy Is Not Enough, published in 2011.
-It has been edited here for brevity:
+This following real-life example comes from the book Literacy Is Not Enough, published in 2011 and has been edited here for brevity.

 David has owned a restaurant for almost 30 years.
 During that time, many things have changed.
 People need a stronger reason than just their paycheck to remain in any job for an extended period of time.
 It takes a great deal of energy, and money to effectively train an employee, so keeping them requires attention and innovative action.